reallsx/blog/content/post/solid-3d-printing/index.md

 ]
 +++

-# 3D Printing with 100% infills for larger parts
+# 3D Printing larger things with 100% infills

 For a normal FDM 3D printer, usually the objects printed is for the visual or functional prototype and the inner part does not matter that much.
 So the infill of a print is usually for supporting the structure and it does not require a high infill percentage.
 Even for some functional parts, usually a smaller infill percentage is preferred for the sake of filament cost and printing time.
 100% infill is required only in some specific situations and one of those is printing solid phantom to achieve certain HU value under CT scans.